-Recall that currents are a measure of the rates associated with the chemical oxidation and reduction reactions occurring during the corrosion process, which are then converted into dimensional rates representing growth of the passive oxide layer and corresponding recession of the base metal as metal atoms undergo oxidation.
+Recall that currents are a measure of the rates associated with the chemical oxidation and reduction reactions occurring during the corrosion process, which are then converted into dimensional rates representing growth or loss of the passive oxide layer and corresponding recession of the base metal on the anode.
 In short, positive rates reflect metal recession and oxide growth while negative rates indicate dissolution of oxide.
-In cathodic states, oxide loss may occur but these reactions are not accompanied by any metal thickness changes so recession rates are treated as zero.
+In cathodic states, oxide loss may occur but these reactions are not accompanied by any metal thickness changes so recession rates are nil.

-Potential Shifts: Negative potential shifts imply that the Test Metal is noble (cathodic) to the Counter Metal as the Test Metal relaxes its defense mechanisms.
-Positive potential shifts imply that the Test Metal is inferior (anodic) to the Counter Metal as the Test Metal increases its defense mechanisms.
+Potential Shifts: Negative potential shifts (relative to baseline) imply that the Test Metal is noble (cathodic) to the Counter Metal as the Test Metal tends to relax its defense mechanisms.
+Positive potential shifts imply that the Test Metal is inferior (anodic) to the Counter Metal as the Test Metal increases its defense mechanisms to compensate.

-Rate Shifts: Negative rate shifts imply that the Test Metal is less active than the Counter Metal as the Test Metal relaxes its rate of passivation (no recession of the base metal occurs).
-Positive rate shifts imply that the Test Metal is more active than the Counter Metal since the Test Metal increases its rates for passive oxidation and base metal recession as more protection is required.
+Rate Shifts: Negative rate shifts (relative to baseline) imply that the Test Metal is less active than the Counter Metal as the rate of passivation on the Test Metal is relaxed Positive rate shifts imply that the Test Metal is more active than the Counter Metal since the Test Metal must generate additional protective oxide in order to compensate.
+The rate change of base metal recession is regulated by the rate change in oxide production as more protection is required.

-Overall, potential and rate (or current) shifts were quite small, generally being in the milli-volt and nano-inch ranges.
-It should be noted that these changes are often within the margin of error so in many cases, galvanic differences between the metals are essentially insignificant or irrelevant.
-They are well within the 250mV limit provided in Table 2 of NASA-STD-6012 (there was less than 0.1V total range in potential difference all around).
-In conclusion, Galvanic Coupling analysis has demonstrated that Elgiloy and the other three metals are all compatible with each other as the data reveals only minute shifts in potential and oxidation rates for each metal when paired up (coupled) with each of the other metals, one at a time .
-The Titanium alloy seems to be the most noble of the four candidates in both solutions while Elgiloy appears to outshine Inconel 625 and Hastelloy C276.
+Overall, throughout these studies, shifts in potential and rate (or current) were quite small indicating good compatibility between the metals.
+It should be noted that many of these changes are often within the margin of error in which case, galvanic differences between metal pairs are essentially insignificant or irrelevant.
+Undoubtedly, they are well within the 250mV limit required in Table 2 of NASA-STD-6012.
+In conclusion, Galvanic Coupling analysis has demonstrated that Inconel X750 is galvanically compatible with all the previous metals qualified.
+Indeed, all of these metals are compatible with each other as the data has revealed only minute shifts in potential and oxidation rate for each metal when paired up (coupled) with each of the other metals, one at a time.
+The Titanium alloy seems to be the most noble of all the candidates while Inconel X750 appears to reflect properties similar to Inconel 625 and Hastelloy C276.
+From the previous studies, Cronidur 30 was at the bottom of the nobility ranking list and can be assumed to be about as inferior to Inconel X750 as Hastelloy C276 indicated.